Gerald Hege: Career as sheriff

-After 9/11, a Christmas card sent out by the Sheriff featured him in the desert wearing a black jumpsuit, with a bloody sword and the severed head of Osama bin Laden with the title "Happy Ramadan."
+After 9/11, a Christmas card sent out by Hege, featured him in the desert wearing a black jumpsuit, with a bloody sword and the severed head of Osama bin Laden with the title "Happy Ramadan."
 This sparked controversy.

 Ostensibly to raise money for charity, Hege created a line of merchandise centered on his public persona.
 Hege merchandise items included posters, die-cast "spider cars," action figures, coffee mugs and barbecue sauce.
 All revenue from this merchandise and his TV appearances was donated to charity.

 Charges

 As years passed, charges of nepotism, financial irregularities, and mismanagement began to surface.
 On September 15, 2003, Hege was charged with 15 felonies and suspended from office.
 The charges were five counts of embezzlement by a public officer, five counts of obtaining property by false pretenses, two counts of obstruction of justice, one count of endeavoring to intercept oral communication, one count of aiding and abetting to endeavor to intercept oral communication and one count of aiding and abetting to obtain property by false pretenses.

 Despite Hege's "No Deals" slogan, he eventually accepted a plea agreement.